kw7oe/kw7oe.github.io/content/posts/support-tests-rerun-in-exunit-run.md

 end
 ```

-It's fairly straightforward to understand the code.
+It's straightforward to understand the code.
 It is roughly equivalent
 to:

 - First, we try to check if there's anything is available, if not we wait for one.
 - If there is, we try to take a couple of async modules, and spawn the modules
 to run the test.
 - Once we finish running async test modules, we get all of our sync test
-modules, and run each of the sync test modules.
+modules, and run each of the sync test module.

 Here we came across `ExUnit.Server` again, most notably the `take_sync_modules`
-and `take_async_modules` function.
-We can know quite a bit from the function
+and `take_async_modules` functions.
+We can know quite a bit from the
-name itself.
-This is how the `ExUnit.run` get the test modules to be run.
+names.
+It is how the `ExUnit.run` get the test modules to be run.

 Upon knowing how `ExUnit.Runner.run` run our tests, and knowing that it's
 basically taking the test modules from `ExUnit.Server`, the next thing we want
 to figure out is how are those test modules are added in the first place.
-Since, `ExUnit.rerun/1` is about adding those test modules aagin so that it
+Since, `ExUnit.rerun/1` is about adding those test modules again so that it
-would be rerun.
+would be rerun, we will need to know how to add test modules as well.
 Let's take a look at the `ExUnit.Server` module next.

 ### `ExUnit.Server`

-Upon looking at the code, we see what we wanted:
+Upon looking at the module, we see what we wanted:

 ```elixir
 defmodule ExUnit.Server do